 Our Mission, Our Values

-Boston CASA, Inc., is a non-profit organization whose mission is to promote and advocate for the best interests of children involved in abuse and neglect cases in Suffolk County.
-We fulfill our mission by recruiting, training and supervising community volunteers to serve as Court Appointed Special Advocates ("CASAs”) who work to ensure that these children have safe and permanent homes.
+Boston CASA, Inc., is a non-profit organization whose mission is to ensure a safe and permanent home for court-involved children in Suffolk County who have experienced abuse and neglect.
+We fulfill our mission by recruiting, training and supervising community volunteers to serve as Court Appointed Special Advocates (“CASAs”) who work to ensure that these children have safe and permanent homes.